Lindblad and Bloch equations for conversion of a neutron into an antineutron: Abstract

 \section{Abstract}

-We propose a new approach based on the density matrix formalism and Bloch equation to the problem of neutron-antineutron oscillations.
-We consider three strategies to search for oscillations: experiments with trapped neutrons, oscillations in nuclei, and quasi-free propagation.
-Decoherence induced by the interaction with the environment makes the time evolution non-oscillating in all three cases.
+We propose a new approach based on the Lindblad and Bloch equations for the density matrix to the problem of a neutron into an antineutron conversion.
+We consider three strategies to search for conversion: experiments with trapped neutrons, oscillations in nuclei, and quasi-free propagation.
+We draw a distinction between $n\bar n$ oscillations in which the probability that a neutron transforms into an antineutron depends on time according to the sine-square law and the non-oscillatory overdamped $n\bar n$ conversion.
+We show that in all three cases decoherence due to the interaction with the environment leads to non-oscillatory evolution.

 {\it PACS numbers:} 12.90.+b , 14.20.Dh , 13.75.Cs